Guntars123/ArticlePage/README.md

-Hi, here are the instructions how to open my "article page" project:
+Hi, here are step by step instructions how to open my "article page" project:

 | Step | Description                                      |
 |------|--------------------------------------------------|